mlcommons/modelgauge/docs/tutorial_suts.md

         )
 ```

 This code is giving a name to our new secret (`demo.api_key`) and providing instructions for what a user should do if they don't already have a secret value.
-As we inherited from `RequiredSecret` we are saying that code using `DemoApiKey` will fail without the secret value.
+As we inherited from `RequiredSecret` we are also saying that code using `DemoApiKey` will fail without the secret value.
 If the secret was just nice to have, we could have used `OptionalSecret` instead.

 Secrets should be passed into a SUT's `__init__` function: